studiozeffa/react-native-training-course/apps/films-guide-app/README.md

 - Install React Navigation and set up the list-detail screens.
 - Import the [films JSON data](assets/films.json) and use it to render the list screen as shown in the wireframe.
 - Implement the main content view in the detail screen (ignore the headerbar button for now).
-- Migrate the app to use Redux.
-Initialise the store with the films JSON data.
-- Use Redux Thunk to fetch the data from the films API instead: `https://filmsonfreeview.herokuapp.com/api/films`.
+- Use `axios` to fetch the data from the films API instead: `https://filmsonfreeview.herokuapp.com/api/films`.
 While the list screen is loading the data, consider rendering an [ActivityIndicator](https://facebook.github.io/react-native/docs/activityindicator.html).
 - Implement the headerbar button to show the film in the In-App Browser.
 Take a look at the extras section for the [navigation challenges](../../challenges/navigation.md) for more details on how to achieve this.
 - Render out the showtime using the [moment](https://momentjs.com) library.
 In particular, use the `[moment(String)](http://momentjs.com/docs/#/parsing/string/)` function, and then call `[.calendar()](http://momentjs.com/docs/#/displaying/calendar-time/)` on the result.
 For `String`, pass in the showtime `startsAtDate` and `startsAtTime`, separated by a space.
 For example: